tsipkens/tfer-pma/README.md

 This repository includes [mat-tfer-pma](https://github.com/tsipkens/mat-tfer-pma) as a submodule, which incorporates a Matlab version from a separate repository.
 More information is available in the [README](https://github.com/tsipkens/mat-tfer-pma/blob/master/README.md) in that repository.
 What follows mostly pertains to the Python version available in this code.

-## JAVASCRIPT & WEB APP

-A Javascript version is available in the **js** folder, with dependencies on the [*math.js*](https://mathjs.org/) and [*optimization.js*](https://github.com/optimization-js/optimization-js) packages.
-That code is structured similarly to the other versions described below.

-This version supports a web app available at https://tsipkens.github.io/tfer-pma, which allows the user to interact with basic versions of the transfer function.
-The corresponding Javascript file responsible for the plotting is available in the **docs** folder.

 ## MATLAB

 The Matlab version is included as a submodule in the **matlab** folder, with the original code located in the [mat-tfer-pma](https://github.com/tsipkens/mat-tfer-pma) repository.
-We refer the reader to the [README](https://github.com/tsipkens/mat-tfer-pma/blob/master/README.md) associated with that repository for more details.
+We refer the reader to the [README](https://github.com/tsipkens/mat-tfer-pma/blob/master/README.md) associated with that repository for more details, both on the Matlab specific implementation and general details about the transfer functions.

 ## PYTHON